Sedation

 Outpatient General Anesthesia

-Outpatient General Anesthesia is recommended for apprehensive children, very young children, and children with special needs that would not work well under conscious sedation.
+Outpatient General Anesthesia is recommended for apprehensive children, very young children, and children with special needs that would not work well with nitrous oxide.
 General anesthesia renders your child completely asleep.
 This would be the same as if he/she was having their tonsils removed, ear tubes, or hernia repaired.
-This is performed in a hospital or outpatient setting only.
-At our office we have a fully equipped general anesthesia suite designed specifically for these kinds of procedures.
+This is performed in a hospital, surgery center, or outpatient setting only.
+When performed at our office we have a fully equipped general anesthesia suite designed specifically for these kinds of procedures.
 A Dental Anesthesiologist (the same as an anesthesiologist used for general surgeries but with extra special training for dental procedures) will be monitoring your child if this is the chosen procedure.
 If this is suggested for your child, the benefits of treatment this way have been deemed to outweigh the risks.
 The inherent risks if this is not chosen may include multiple lengthy appointments, potential for emotional trauma, and a long-lasting negative association with the dental office.
 The risks of NO treatment include tooth pain, infection, swelling, the spread of new decay, damage to their developing adult teeth and possible life threatening hospitalization from a dental infection.